pingcap/docs-dm/en/feature-online-ddl.md

 Therefore, online DDL tools are often used to execute DDLs to reduce the impact on reads and writes.
 Common DDL tools are [gh-ost](https://github.com/github/gh-ost) and [pt-osc](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html).

-These tools work by the following steps:
+Generally, these tools work by the following steps:

 1. Create a new ghost table according to the table schema of the DDL real table;
 2. Apply DDLs on the ghost table;
 3. Replicate the data of the DDL real table to the ghost table;
-4. Use the `rename` statement to replace the real table with the ghost table.
+4. After the data are consistent between the two tables, use the `rename` statement to replace the real table with the ghost table.

 ![DM online-ddl](/media/dm-online-ddl-2.png)

-When you migrate data from MySQL to TiDB using DM, online DDL tools can identify the DDLs in the above step 2 and apply the DDLs downstream in step 4, which can reduce the replication workload for the ghost table.
+When you migrate data from MySQL to TiDB using DM, online DDL tools can identify the DDLs in the above step 2 and apply them downstream in step 4, which can reduce the replication workload for the ghost table.

 ## `online-ddl` Configuration